my name is Laura and I want to tell you my story on how qigong improved different aspects of my life.

 From the wall to the hole

 When I moved from Brussels to Berlin, I hit a wall.
 In my search for a position at the same level as my last professional experience, I changed several low paying jobs.
 Finally, I found a position as an EU project manager: it took me five years.
-But I was happy, the job fitted me like a glove, and I was paid decent money, even if I knew I was not going to get rich on my salary.
-I thought I arrived in a safe place, somewhere where I could only do better.
+But I was happy, the job fitted me like a glove, and I was paid decent money.
+I thought I arrived at a safe place, somewhere where I could only do better.

 I was in a hole and I started sinking deeper.
 One day, I went to the supermarket near home and I fell on the iced pavement, hitting my back and my head.
 I was fortunately not seriously injured, but it triggered a crying outburst as my body was rippled by waves of pain from the fall.